Firefox L10N FAQs

 Strings need to be added to localization files in known locations within the mozilla-central tree.
 For all the technical details about these paths and the supported formats, see this document.

-Once strings land in mozilla-central, they will be exposed for localization in Pontoon within a few days.
+Once strings land in mozilla-central, they will be exposed for localization in Pontoon typically within a week or sooner.

 Where can I find the localized strings?

-All shipping versions of Firefox are built from a single Mercurial repository for each locale (l10n-central).
-Repositories are available here.
+All shipping versions of Firefox are built from a single GitHub repository called firefox-l10n, with a subdirectory for each locale.

 Can I land content without exposing it for localization?